-Hawaiian Airlines’ HawaiianMiles is a low-value loyalty program.
-Poor award redemption values and terrible availability mean the program is really only of utility to residents of the island and some select west coasters who only travel to Hawaii.
-After the numbers were crunched this month, we assigned an ACRV of just $0.0047 per mile.
+Hawaiian Airlines’ HawaiianMiles is a lower-value loyalty program.
+Poor award redemption values and below-average availability means the program is primarily going to be of interest to residents of the island and some select West Coasters.
+Those who really love Hawaii, or possibly Japan.
+After the numbers were crunched, we assigned an ACRV of just 0.59¢ per mile.

-Compared to the nice looking redemption table’s that are generated when reckoning United or American, Hawaiian’s is downright ugly.
-We didn’t find a single award that exceeded $0.02/mile.
-That’s just awful.
-Our best for the month came from a business class award seat, LA to Sydney, offered for 210,000 miles + $29.80 in fees.
-The lowest priced cash alternative was priced at $3,712, providing a redemption value of $0.0175.
-OK on it’s own, pitiful considering it’s the best we could manage.
+Compared to the nice looking redemption-count table’s that are generated when reckoning United or Delta, HawaiianMiles’ is disappointing.
+We didn’t find a single award which exceeded 3¢ per mile.
+Our best for the month came from a business class award seat, Las Vegas(LAS) to Seoul(ICN), offered for 105,000 miles + $6 in fees.
+The lowest priced cash alternative was priced at $2,418, providing a redemption value of 2.3¢.
+That result is in respectable territory.
+But considering it was the best we could do, it’s borderline pathetic.

 |Program||ACR Value||NZ Average||Updated|